Leonard Williams (defensive lineman): New York Jets

-2015 season

-Williams made his professional debut on August 11, 2015, in the first preseason game against the Detroit Lions without recording a stat.
-In his second preseason game against the Atlanta Falcons on August 21, 2015, Williams made 4 tackles, including a sack on T. J. Yates in the endzone for a safety.
+Williams was selected by the New York Jets sixth overall in the first round of the 2015 NFL draft.
+He was the highest selected USC defensive lineman since Darrell Russell in 1997.
+Williams signed a four-year, $18.6 million contract on May 8, 2015.
 During his third preseason game against the interleague-rival New York Giants on August 29, 2015, Williams left the game with an apparent knee injury.
 X-Rays and MRIs were both negative, revealing no ligament damage.
 On September 7, 2015, he had his jersey number switched to #92 from #62.
-On his regular season debut against the Cleveland Browns on September 13, 2015, Williams made a total of 5 tackles.
-On the December 6, 2015, Williams recorded his first sack in a Giants-Jets rivalry game.
-In 16 games of his rookie year in 2015, Williams made 63 tackles with 3 sacks.
+On his regular season debut against the Cleveland Browns on September 13, 2015, Williams made a total of five tackles.
+On the December 6, 2015, Williams recorded his first sack in a Giants–Jets rivalry game.
+In 16 games of his rookie year in 2015, Williams made 63 tackles with three sacks.
+He was named to the PFWA NFL All-Rookie Team for the 2015 season.

-2016 season

 Opening the season against the Cincinnati Bengals on September 11, 2016, Williams had 2.5 sacks for his first career multi-sack game.
-The Jets combined for 6 sacks, but still lost 23-22.
+The Jets combined for 6 sacks, but still lost 23–22.
 He had a total of 7 sacks on the season, and as recognition for his great play, he was selected as a first-team alternate for the 2017 Pro Bowl.

-2017 season

 In 2017, Williams started all 16 games, recording a career-low 47 tackles and two sacks.

-2018 season

 On April 11, 2018, the Jets picked up the fifth-year option on Williams' contract.

-During Week 16 against the Green Bay Packers, Williams was disqualified for the first time in his NFL career after throwing a punch on Bryan Bulaga.
-This was one of 16 penalties as the Jets lost the game 44-38 in overtime.
+During Week 16 against the Green Bay Packers, he was disqualified for the first time in his NFL career after throwing a punch on Bryan Bulaga.
+This was one of 16 penalties as the Jets lost the game 44–38 in overtime.
 On December 29, Williams was fined $43,449, which also included a hit on Aaron Rodgers.
+In the 2018 season, he started in all 16 games.
+He finished with five sacks, 42 total tackles (27 solo), and two passes defended as the Jets went 4–12.

 New York Giants

-2019 season

 On October 28, 2019, Williams was traded to the New York Giants for a 2020 third round pick and a 2021 fifth round pick.
 In week 15 against the Miami Dolphins, Williams forced a fumble on former teammate Ryan Fitzpatrick which was recovered by teammate Sean Chandler during the 36–20 win.
+He finished the 2019 season with a half-sack, 46 total tackles (21 solo), three passes defended, and one forced fumble in 15 games and 12 starts.